Peugeot's classy medium range model sharpens up its act. Jonathan Crouch reports.

 Once upon a time, European roads were filled with volume brand 'D'-segment cars.
 Mondeos were plentiful, as were the mainstream mid-sized Vauxhalls, Renaults, Citroens and Peugeots that competed with this Ford.
 But that was then.
 A new 'D'-segment model is quite rare to see on the roads these days - partly because so many brands no longer bother to sell them.
 Which is somewhat short-sighted given that the huge Chinese market, unafflicted by badge snobbery, simply loves cars of this kind.
 Hence the reason why Peugeot has developed this second generation 508, despite the fact that it'll probably be as rare a sight as a unicorn on British highways.
 Indeed, for likely buyers, that'll be all part of the appeal.

 Peugeot says that this is the first medium range car it's made that it isn't really interested in selling to fleets.
 Well, obviously it is, but not at the kind of vast discounts that fleets tend to want.
 Which is good news in terms of relatively buoyant residuals for private buyers.
 So yes, if you like the look and feel of a 508, you can buy one without undue worry that you're going to lose a fortune when the time comes to sell.
 On the contrary, we expect that this car will out-perform all its volume brand rivals in this regard.
-Which is appropriate given that in terms of inherent desirability, this 508 offers something you just can't get from a Mondeo, an Insignia, a Passat or a Superb.
+Which is appropriate given that in terms of inherent desirability, this 508 offers something you just can't get from an Insignia, a Passat or a Superb.
 That 'want one' factor.
 It's a strong draw.

 We have video road tests of approximately 100 models.
 Use the dropdowns to choose the road test.